kasouza/wasm-game-of-life/README.md

 cd wasm-game-of-life
 ```

-Then compile the Rust code to WebAssembly using `wasm-pack`, it will generate a `pkg` folder, which is a package you can use with `nodejs`
+Then compile the Rust code to WebAssembly using `wasm-pack`, it will generate a npm package in the `pkg` folder
 ```
 wasm-pack build --release
 ```